nymtech/nym/documentation/docs/src/nodes/validator-setup.md

 To get the location of the `libwasmvm.so` file.
 ~~~

-When you upload your `nymd`/`nyxd` binary, you'll need to tell it where `libwasmvm.so` is when you start your validator, or it will not run.
-If you have compiled them on your server then this is not necessary, as the compiled `nymd`/`nyxd` already has access to `libwasmvm.so`.
+When you upload your `nyxd` binary, you'll need to tell it where `libwasmvm.so` is when you start your validator, or it will not run.
+If you have compiled them on your server then this is not necessary, as the compiled `nyxd` already has access to `libwasmvm.so`.

-Upload both `nymd`/`nyxd` and `libwasmvm.so` to your validator machine.
-If `nymd`/`nyxd` can't find `libwasmvm.so` you will see an error like the following:
+Upload both `nyxd` and `libwasmvm.so` to your validator machine.
+If `nyxd` can't find `libwasmvm.so` you will see an error like the following:

 ```
 ./nyxd: error while loading shared libraries: libwasmvm.so: cannot open shared object file: No such file or directory